vincentbernat/dashkiosk/docs/configuration.rst

 .. _GitHub: https://vincentbernat.github.io/dashkiosk/chromecast.html
 .. _Google Cast SDK Developer Console: https://cast.google.com/publish/#/overview

+You can protect *Dashkiosk* with a login and a password.
+For more advanced options, you should put it behind a reverse proxy.

+  ``auth.enabled``
+     Require a login/password.
+This will enforce the use of HTTP basic authentication to access to *Dashkiosk* (both the receiver and the admin panel).

+  ``auth.realm``
+     Realm to use for HTTP basic authentication.

+  ``auth.user``
+     Valid username for authentication.

+  ``auth.password``
+     Valid password for authentication.

 The remaining options can usually be left untouched unless you decided to not use the integrated SQLite database.